 You can also visit /warp protect ingame for information about how to protect your stuff.

 Hello players of B-Team!
 Since the modpack is version 1.6 of Minecraft and wasn't made to support name changes, this means that upon changing your name it thinks that you're an entirly new player.
+But we can run a command that transfers some of your stuff.

 All of this is able to be transferred however, and that is what this post is about.
 Here is a code which you can copy to easily fill out this form if you are changing your name, and a staff member will get to this quickly.
 If you've already changed your name, use this form anyway.